tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 *Map to NYC with vintage wave moving over*
 Eventually, this idea makes it's way out of London, across the ocean, and into New York City.

-These little resale shops start popping up to sell secondhand clothing.
-But its not like regular clothing.
-This is like, designer level clothing, and really only up to 2 years old.
-Anything older than that gets refused from these shops.

-But still, it's a big contrast from before.

-One article talks about old clothing as something for "the most fashion-conscious youths of an affluent generation," "the more esoteric the better." [^3]
-*Show source*

 At this point, vintage is still pretty niche, and the articles about it at the time seem to be kind of mocking it,